aaronshaver/driver-destination-optimizer/README.md

 1. Run unit tests: `python3 -m unittest discover .`
 1. Run application: `python3 application.py sample_drivers.txt sample_destinations.txt`

 (NOTE: argument order matters!
-Since we're not dealing with statically typed objects (Drivers and Destinations are really just strings), you can input Drivers as Destinations or vice-versa and get output, but it'll be wrong)
+Since we're not dealing with normalized and typed objects (Drivers and Destinations are really just string blobs), you can input Drivers as Destinations or vice-versa and get output, but it'll be wrong)

 ## Design considerations